mobi-css/mobi.css/site/source/docs/index.md

 </body>
 ```

-You may want to say "Oh that's too complicated!
-Why should I need to add two `<div>`s to achieve a simple `container`?"

-Actually, `flex-center` is used as a wrapper to ensure `container` aligns to the center of the screen.
-So if you don't add this wrapper, mobile users will not feel any difference.

-Also, you can add `flex-center` to `<body>` and it will work, too.
-However, that is not recommended.
-Even though you don't append any other elements to `<body>`, third-party libraries may do so.
-It might be hard for them to set their position in a flexbox.

-What if we want to add a sidebar for the desktop version of your website, useful to show some additional, non-mobile messages, such as *Scan to view on mobile* or *Go to top*)?
-Here is a solution:
+Optionally, you can add a sidebar for the desktop version of your website.
+It's useful to show some additional, non-mobile messages, such as *Scan to view on mobile* or *Back to top*:

 ![layout-with-side](../assets/layout-with-side.jpg)